 Morgan Lamkin Photography

--For a very warm location, look into renting large electric fans (don't forget a generator) and/or a tent to shade the sun's rays.
+For a very warm location, look into renting or buying high velocity electric fans (don't forget about that generator!) and/or a tent to shade the sun's rays.

 5. Gone with the Wind.